Azure AD support

 If certain AD attributes are not filled out for some users, CodeTwo Email Signatures for Office 365 can either insert a generic information into a signature (such as company’s general phone number) by using conditional placeholders or remove that information from the signature entirely with the use of the Remove Text tags.
 Learn more...

 Thanks to Microsoft 365 user data stored in CodeTwo cache you can also create attribute-based signature rules.
-That way, you can specify users who get a specific signature based on their Azure AD properties.
+That way, you can specify users who get a specific signature based on their Azure AD properties (including custom attributes you've created for them).
 Learn more…